ChiuYein/react-momentum-clone/README.md

 ## Purpose And Features
 The purpose of this project is to create a clone of Momentum extension with the following features:
 * Keep track of task with Todo list
-* Check the time
+* See the local time
-* See the weather
+* See the local weather
 * Inspirational photo and quote each day

 ## Dependencies: